kavinvalli/hashnode-blogs/ckrggjvqo056alts11ypv8uft.md

 A few days back, I created a Discord Bot solely for task management!
 A minimal bot with only what's required without any of those confusing functionalities.
 Just add, assign(if needed) and tick off.

+You can get to know more at the [Website](https://task-manager-bot.github.io)

 ## How to use it in your server?
 The bot is published on top.gg and you can find it at https://url.kavin.me/discord-task-bot.
 Just click on the invite button and follow the steps.
 ![Screenshot 2021-07-23 at 8.03.38 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1627050822851/OSlJRMFxw.png)